ACCLA Logo

 JUNE 2006

-The next meeting of the club will take place on Sunday June 11, 2006 at the usual time of 1:00 P. The venue will be as usual the Balboa Mission Town Hall, 16916 San Fernando Mission Blvd., Granada Hills.
+The next meeting of the club will take place on Sunday June 11, 2006 at the usual time of 1:00 P. at the Balboa Mission Town Hall, Granada Hills.
+In honor of Father's Day, the meeting topic is Ancient Fathers: Show and Tell - fathers featured on ancient coins.

 LAST MEETING